U.N. warns of risks as Europe enjoys scorcher

 "So when you look at the pattern here in Europe in the last 10 or 15 years - 2003, 2010 and 2015 - we're seeing temperatures that set records," Maxx Dilley, WMO climate expert, told Reuters.

-"So it's quite unusual to see so many hot episodes so close, so frequently and occurring so close to each other," he said.
+"So it's quite unusual to see so many hot episodes so close, so frequently and occuring so close to each other," he said.

 (Reporting by Stephanie Nebehay, Editing by Angus MacSwan)